mswjs/msw/README.md

 ```

 > Replace `rootDir` with the relative path to your server's root directory (i.e. `msw create public`).
->
 > In case you can't execute `msw` directly, try `node_modules/.bin/msw` as a local alternative.

 This is going to copy the Mock Service Worker to the specified directory, so it could be served as a static file from your server.
 This makes it possible to be registered from the client application.

 ### 3. Use

-It's up to you where your mocks will reside.
-It's recommended, however, to isolate them into a separate module, which you can import on demand.
+Location of the mocks declaration doesn't matter.
+It's recommended, however, to place them into a separate module, which you can import on demand.

 ```js
 // app/mocks.js